 You can go to the opera in jeans and no one will give you a second look, but this doesn't mean that everyone else will be wearing jeans, too.

-"Formal" Wear in Australia
+Formal Wear in Australia

-No one needs a tuxedo or a long, formal gown here unless it's a really special occasion.
-A jacket and tie are not de rigueur for even less formal occasions.
-The rule of thumb is usually whether you're comfortable with your choice of clothing for a particular occasion.
+No one needs a tuxedo or a long, formal gown in Australia unless it's a really special occasion.
+And, a jacket and tie are not de rigueur for semi-formal occasions.
+The rule of thumb is: be comfortable with your choice of clothing for a particular occasion.

-In most cases, jeans can be your wardrobe staple -- you can dress them up or down depending on where you're going.
-You might want to pack some non-denim casual wear if you plan on visiting city restaurants, but you can leave the dressy clothes at home.
+In most cases, jeans can be your wardrobe staple—you can dress them up or down depending on where you're going.
+You might want to pack some non-denim casual wear if you plan on visiting city restaurants, but you can leave most of the dressy clothes at home.

 Some Dress Restrictions

 No thongs, rubber shoes, jeans or collarless shirts are allowed for entry to the club’s formal dining room.
 A jacket and tie are required.
 The rules can vary from club to club and you must usually be signed in for entry, so check ahead with the place you plan to visit to be on the safe side.
 You don't want to arrive only to be turned away.

 Of course, you'll want to dress for the weather, too.
 Temperatures in Sydney range from the mid-forties to the lower fifties in winter, and from the upper sixties into the seventies in summer.
 Remember, summer months are December through February in the Southern Hemisphere.
 Winter is marked from June through August.